IroAlexis/gogextract/README.md

 # GOG Extract

-The [project] is developped by [@Yepoleb].
-I'm rewriting it in the C language with the objective of not having memory leaks.

-Script for unpacking GOG Linux installers.
+The [project] is developped by [@Yepoleb] and it was a script for unpacking GOG Linux installers.
 Explanation of how it works is in his [blog post].

+I'm rewriting it in the C language with the objective of not having memory leaks and adding the new functionnalities

 ## Building GOG Extract
 ### Requirements:
 * [libzip] for the game standalone extraction

 ### Building:
-Inside the GOG Extract directory, run: `make` :frog:
+Inside the GOG Extract directory, just run: `make` :frog:

 ## Usage
+### Basic usage

-`gogextract <input file>`
+`gogextract gog_installer.sh`

-Output files will be named `unpacker.sh`, `mojosetup.tar.gz` and `data.zip`.
+Extracts next files `unpacker.sh`, `mojosetup.tar.gz` and `data.zip`.
+The `data.zip` file contains the game data and others things the GOG Linux installer needs.

+### Usage
+`gogextract -g /path/to/dir gog_installer.sh`

+Extracts only game data needs in `/path/to/dir`.
+You can just launch `/path/to/dir/start.sh` for enjoy the game.

 ## Roadmap
 * ArchLinux installation